glfw/glfw/README.md

                    with Xcode 5
  - [Cocoa] Bugfix: Use of undeclared selectors with `@selector` caused warnings with Xcode 5
+ - [Cocoa] Bugfix: The cursor remained visible if moved onto client area after having been set to hidden outside it
  - [X11] Added setting of the `WM_CLASS` property to the initial window title